Effective Date: 13 August 2020

 The database itself is housed on the RackSpace Cloud Platform.
 The Cloud platform provides 99.999% guaranteed uptime as well as industry standard backup and recovery procedures.
 Access to the database is provided using a HTTPS encrypted protocol.
 A 2048 bit SSL encryption certificate is maintained with VeriSign to make sure that all data sent between the client’s web browser and the database on the Cloud is encrypted.
 Only the Database Administrator (DBA) has direct access to the backend database.
 System passwords are changed every 180 days and accessible only by the DBA and the President.
 Passwords must have a minimum length of 8 characters with at least one number or symbol and none of the previous 3 passwords may be used.
 In case of Data Breach, affected Sponsors and Site Users will be notified within one week.
 Site users will be instructed to notify affected study subjects, if applicable.

-comply with your request.
-For further information about CTSdatabase please visit .
-You, as a research subject, whose data has been entered by research site staff, have rights as listed here:
+You, as a research subject located in the EU, whose data has been entered by research site staff, have rights as listed here:

 1. The right to be informed; This means anyone processing your personal data must make clear what they are processing, why, and who else the data may be passed to.

 2. The right of access; this is your right to see what data is held about you by a Data Controller or Processor.
-A study subject should contact the investigator at the site where the information was first authorized/entered and instruct them to contact us in order to see the data that is held.
+A study subject can contact the investigator at the site where the information was first authorized/entered and instruct them to contact us in order to see the data that is held.
+A study subject may also contact CTSdatabase directly to request a copy of the information that we hold about you.

 3.The right to rectification; the right to have your data corrected or amended if what is held is incorrect in some way.